June 13, 2023

 Pediatric home health RNs and LPNs can assist with nutrition, feeding, at-home rehab exercises, administering medication, and accompanying children to appointments.
 Care plans can be individualized to meet nearly any specific need.

-Contact Care Options for Kids for Home Health Care in Florida
+Contact Care Options for Kids for Home Health Care

 It can be hard to balance your time between work, home, and caring for a child.
 That’s why our team of skilled professionals at Care Options for Kids is here to help.
 We have been enforcing precautionary measures and following the Centers For Disease Control (CDC) guidelines for COVID-19 to ensure the safety and health of our clients and employees.